-The calculation of the Group's carbon dioxide emissions (CO2) is based on each unit's total average energy mix.
+The calculation of the Group's carbon dioxide emissions (CO_2) is based on each unit's total average energy mix.

-The Group's combined carbon dioxide emissions amounted to 5,644 tonnes (5,159\), an increase of 9 percent, significantly below the 23 percent sales increase.
+The Group's combined carbon dioxide emissions amounted to 5,644 tonnes (5,159), an increase of 9 percent, significantly below the 23 percent sales increase.

-Through the use of wood in the prefabricated elements business, in substitution for traditional inorganic building materials, Nordic Waterproofing achieves a significant net reduction of CO2 emissions.
-While the production of traditional materials releases large quantities of CO2, wood binds CO2 at a rate of approximately 1 ton of CO2 per m of
+Through the use of wood in the prefabricated elements business, in substitution for traditional inorganic building materials, Nordic Waterproofing achieves a significant net reduction of CO_2 emissions.
+While the production of traditional materials releases large quantities of CO_2 , wood binds CO_2 at a rate of approximately 1 ton of CO_2 per m3 of wood.

-As shown in the graph to the right, Nordic Waterproofing with a consumption of 16,000 m of wood in 2018, generated a net favorable CO2 balance of 10,000 tons.
+As shown in the graph to the right, Nordic Waterproofing with a consumption of 16,000 m3 of wood in 2018, generated a net favorable CO_2 balance of 10,000 tons.